Clay vs ZoomInfo

 The appeal is self-serve access and granular control.
 The tradeoff is that costs can become harder to forecast when teams scale enrichment volume, add AI steps, or layer multiple providers into the same workflow.

-ZoomInfo uses custom-quoted pricing for paid plans, with access shaped by seats, features, and credits.
-It also offers ZoomInfo Lite as a permanent free tier and a free trial for testing core functionality.
+ZoomInfo is free to start with consumption credits based on usage, with ZoomInfo Lite as a permanent free tier and a free trial for testing core functionality.
 Waterfall enrichment comes at no additional cost for ZoomInfo customers with access to GTM Studio.

 The practical pricing question is less "Which list price is lower?" and more "What operating model are you buying?"